icmsamet/icmsamet/README.md

 <!---- 👨‍💻 All of my projects are available at [https://icmsamet.itch.io/](https://icmsamet.itch.io/)--->

-- 🚀 I've been developing various projects for about 6 years due to my curiosity in programming and technology.

-- 🤖 I've been active in the gaming industry for the past 4 years as a Game Developer, with experience working at both hypercasual and casual studios.
-I develop games using the Unity game engine and C#.
+Samet | Game Developer & Robotics Enthusiast

-- 🛠️ Over the past 1.5 years, I've been focusing on improving my Unity skills and creating tools and assets.
+I am a 20-year-old developer with seven years of experience in various tech projects.
+Over the past five years, I've been active in the gaming industry, focusing on game development using Unity and C#.
+I've worked in both hypercasual and casual studios, where I refined my skills in creating engaging games.

-- 🔭 I keep up with technological advancements and constantly strive to improve my skills in other areas as well.

-- 🤖 I've also created robots and machines using Arduino and Raspberry Pi.
+Beyond game development, I have experience in building robots and machines with Arduino and Raspberry Pi.
+I also provided 3D printing and robotics coding education at a specialized training institution.

-- 📫 How to reach me **icmsamet@gmail.com**
+My goal is to excel in the gaming industry by continuously improving my technical and creative skills.
+I’m driven by a passion for innovation and a commitment to learning, which motivates me to push boundaries and take on new challenges.

 - 📄 Know about my experiences [https://www.linkedin.com/in/sameticim/](https://www.linkedin.com/in/sameticim/)